marcos-abreu/monaco/docs/monaco-views.md

         ...
     }));

-The `collectionItem` *boolean* property indicates if this subview should be rendered once for each model inside of the view’s collection.
+The `collectionItem` *boolean* property when set to `true` (`false` by default) indicates that this subview should be rendered once for each model inside of the view's collection.

 If the collection you want to iterate is not the main collection of the view you could: